freakmaxi/kertish-dos/README.md

 - **Head-Node** has mongodb and locking-center TCP connections.
 Also, it serves REST end-points for file storage manipulations.
 It means, it is a good idea to have 200mbit or powerful network connection.
 Head-Node will cache the uploaded file to process.
-So, if you are uploading raw 32GB file to the Kertish-dfs, you should have a powerful memory and swap space to hold the whole file in the memory.
-For this reason, you should have a powerful SSD Disk with a huge swap space configured. **NOTE this logic will be extended in the future releases and will able to cover real-time uploading without caching.** If you are configuring the Kertish-dfs farm to serve just small files between 1kb to 2GB, 4GB ram with 8GB swap space will be more than enough to cover expectations.
+So, if you are uploading raw 32GB file to the Kertish-dos, you should have a powerful memory and swap space to hold the whole file in the memory.
+For this reason, you should have a powerful SSD Disk with a huge swap space configured. **NOTE this logic will be extended in the future releases and will able to cover real-time uploading without caching.** If you are configuring the Kertish-dos farm to serve just small files between 1kb to 2GB, 4GB ram with 8GB swap space will be more than enough to cover expectations.
 On read wise, Head-Node does not cache anything, it transfers the data from the data-node to client.
 So memory is essential just for file uploads.
 Remember that, Head-Node is scalable and you can put as much as Head-Node for file manipulation behind the load balancer.
 CPU is